systemd/systemd/docs/ENVIRONMENT.md

   placed in a trusted disk image directory (see above), or if suitable polkit authentication was acquired.
 See `systemd.image-policy(7)` for the valid syntax for image policy strings.

+`systemd-run`, `run0`, `systemd-nspawn`, `systemd-vmspawn`:

+* `$SYSTEMD_TINT_BACKGROUND` – Takes a boolean.
+When false the automatic tinting of the background for containers, VMs, and interactive `systemd-run` and `run0` invocations is turned off.
+Not that this environment variable has no effect if the background color is explicitly selected via the relevant `--background=` switch of the tool.